viktorbezdek/awesome-github-projects/README.md

 ## C++

+- [shadps4-emu/shadPS4](https://github.com/shadps4-emu/shadPS4) - PlayStation 4 emulator for Windows, Linux and macOS written in C++
 - [m0n0ph1/Process-Hollowing](https://github.com/m0n0ph1/Process-Hollowing) - Great explanation of Process Hollowing (a Technique often used in Malware)
 - [google/draco](https://github.com/google/draco) - Draco is a library for compressing and decompressing 3D geometric meshes and point clouds.
 It is intended to improve the storage and transmission of 3D graphics.
 - [nlohmann/json](https://github.com/nlohmann/json) - JSON for Modern C++
 - [deskflow/deskflow](https://github.com/deskflow/deskflow) - Deskflow lets you share one mouse and keyboard between multiple computers on Windows, macOS and Linux.
 It's like a software KVM (but without video).
 - [SerenityOS/serenity](https://github.com/SerenityOS/serenity) - The Serenity Operating System 🐞
 - [kroma-network/tachyon](https://github.com/kroma-network/tachyon) - Modular ZK(Zero Knowledge) backend accelerated by GPU
-- [Aircoookie/WLED](https://github.com/Aircoookie/WLED) - Control WS2812B and many more types of digital RGB LEDs with an ESP8266 or ESP32 over WiFi!
+- [wled-dev/WLED](https://github.com/wled-dev/WLED) - Control WS2812B and many more types of digital RGB LEDs with an ESP8266 or ESP32 over WiFi!
 - [microsoft/AirSim](https://github.com/microsoft/AirSim) - Open source simulator for autonomous vehicles built on Unreal Engine / Unity, from Microsoft AI & Research
 - [nomic-ai/gpt4all](https://github.com/nomic-ai/gpt4all) - GPT4All: Run Local LLMs on Any Device.
 Open-source and available for commercial use.
 - [ggerganov/whisper.cpp](https://github.com/ggerganov/whisper.cpp) - Port of OpenAI's Whisper model in C/C++